-During the financial year, 4,430,000 fully paid ordinary shares were issued. \$65,000 was as a result of a conversion of debt resulting in a total of \$378,000 being raised, net of capital raising costs.
+During the financial year, 6,780,000 fully paid ordinary shares were issued, raising a total of \$635,500, net of capital raising costs.

 Ordinary shareholders participate in dividends and the proceeds on winding-up of the parent entity in proportion to the number of shares held.
 At the shareholders' meetings, each ordinary share is entitled to one vote when a poll is called.
 Otherwise, each shareholder has one vote on a show of hands.